What Questions should you be asking?

 How many doctors and how many staff members do you have at your hospital?

 Our staff consists of 10 full-time doctors, 10 receptionists, 13 veterinary technicians (nurses), and 5 animal care aides.
 If you prefer to see one vet in particular, you may request to do so!

 The benefit to having a larger hospital is you can often have 3 or more medical opinions for the cost of one during your visit.
 The vets on staff have many years of experience, and we are able to provide extensive week & weekend hours to our clients -- and we will always fit you in!
 You and your pet are important to us, and we realize your pet may need to be seen at any time.
-Therefore, we are open 7 days a week until 9 PM !
+Therefore, we are open 7 days a week.

 After the Questions are Answered...